-This cute and simple ornament project utilizes some basic supplies and awesome stamps for an ornament every coffee lover will love.
+This cute and simple free coffee heart ornament project utilizes some basic supplies and awesome stamps for an ornament every coffee lover will love.
 Enjoy!

 Instructions – Part 1:

 - Fully condition your 1/2 block Premo! white clay.

 - Roll your clay on the 2nd largest setting of your pasta machine.

 - Choose your coffee themed stamps.

 - Line up your stamps as you would like on your piece of clay and gently press them DOWN into the clay.

 - You can arrange the stamps on the clay in whatever way pleases you.
 You will cut your shape from this once your stamping is done.

 - Using a cutter you can see through, place it on top of the white clay.

 - DO NOT cut your shape out until you are happy with the image you see through the cutter.